bcarpio16/bcarpio16/README.md

 ## 🚀 About Me

-I am a student of Computer Systems Engineering and Computer Science at the National Polytechnic School.
+I am a student of Computer Systems Engineering and Computer Science at Escuela Politécnica Nacional.
 I have several years of experience working as an Infrastructure Administrator.
 I am passionate about open-source software and actively promote its use as an ethical, transparent, and collaborative alternative for technological development.

 ## 🔗 Links